 Grilled Ginger-Soy Pork Chops

 When I organized catered houseboat trips, a Lake Powell guest called these Grilled Ginger-Soy Pork Chops “The World’s Best Pork Chops!”
-I’ve been calling them that ever since, and if you like grilled pork chops you have to try this pork chop marinade!
+I’ve been calling them that ever since, and if you like grilled pork chops you have to try this ginger-soy pork chop marinade!

 This week my long-time friend Marlys is visiting Utah, so there’s not much cooking going on at my house while we’re sampling some of my favorite Salt Lake City restaurants.
 So that means there’s no new recipe today; instead I’m reminding you to make these favorite Grilled Ginger-Soy Pork Chops.